-In accordance with Government Auditing Standards, we have also issued our report dated December 10, 2014 on our consideration of the Ross Valley School District's internal control over Measure A Building Fund financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over Measure A Building Fund financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Ross Valley School District's internal control over Measure A Building Fund financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 14, 2015 on our consideration of the Ross Valley School District's internal control over Measure A, General Obligation Bonds, Election of 2010 financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over Measure A, General Obligation Bonds, Election of 2010 financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Ross Valley School District's internal control over Measure A, General Obligation Bonds, Election of 2010 financial reporting and compliance.